On trajectories of complex-valued interior transmission eigenvalues: Numerical observations

-In order to also include more disk-unrelated scatterers into our scope of investigation, we turn our attention now to the unit square as an example with a non-smooth boundary.
+In order to include non-smooth scatterers into our scope of investigation, we turn our attention now to the unit square.
 Here, the modified MFS has been exploited with $m_I=20$ nodes on an interior circle with radius $0.25$, $m=61$ collocation points along the boundary of the square apart from its corners (as the outer normal $\nu$ would not be defined otherwise) and $m=61$ source points on an exterior circle with radius $0.75$.
-The first two complex-conjugated pairs of complex-valued ITE trajectories are displayed in Figure \ref{fig5}, taking $4.5\pm\mathrm{i}$ and $7\pm\mathrm{i}$ as independent initial guesses at $n=4$, respectively.
+The first two complex-conjugated pairs of complex-valued ITE trajectories are displayed in \Cref{fig5}, taking $4.5\pm\mathrm{i}$ and $7\pm\mathrm{i}$ as independent initial guesses at $n=4$, respectively.

 In contrast to the ellipse, the two trajectory pairs are now plotted with respect to different yet overlapping parameter domains of $n$ which is $[4,32]$ for the first and $[4,20]$ for the second.
 The reason is that the modified MFS generally suffers from ill-conditioning effects for large wave numbers.
-In particular, neither $\kappa_n$ in $v_n$ nor $\sqrt{n}\kappa_n$ in $w_n$ can be too large within \eqref{eigf}, so that especially the latter restricts the admissible choices of $n$.
-In our plot both resulting trajectory pairs show again a spiral pattern which approach for growing $n$ the separated blue asterisks on the real axis, respectively.
-They are given by $\sqrt{2}\pi\approx 4.4429$ and $\sqrt{5}\pi\approx 7.0248$ according to the first two IDEs of the unit square in \cite[pp. 6]{grebenkov}.
-We still observe a one-to-one correspondence between IDEs and complex-conjugated pairs of complex-valued ITE trajectories similar to the ellipse.
+In particular, neither $\kappa_n$ in $v_n$ nor $\sqrt{n}\kappa_n$ in $w_n$ can be too large within \Cref{eigf}, so that especially the latter restricts the feasible choices of $n$.
+In our plot both resulting trajectory pairs show again a spiral pattern which approach for growing $n$ the separated blue asterisks on the real axis, respectively, as would be expected by \Cref{big2}.
+They are given by $\sqrt{2}\pi\approx 4.4429$ and $\sqrt{5}\pi\approx 7.0248$ according to the first two DELs of the unit square in \cite[pp. 6]{grebenkov}.
+We still observe a one-to-one correspondence between DELs and complex-conjugated pairs of complex-valued ITE trajectories similar to the ellipse.